gustavo-depaula/gustavo-depaula.github.io/content/catholicism/Notes on the Bible/Commentaries/02 - Exodus.md

 1. The people donate much more than is necessary, so Moses says to them to stop donating.
 2. Construction of the tabernacle begins.

+# Chapter 37 & 38
+**Key themes:**
+1. Continued construction of the tabernacle: the ark of the covenant, table of the bread of presence, lampstand, altar of incense, anointing oil and incense, altar of burnt offering, laver and the court.
+Mostly using gold, and sometimes silver.

 ---
 # References